School of Architecture Awards & Opportunities

 Please reference the School communications for information regarding design competitions.
 The following Carnegie Mellon-specific competitions are held in conjunction with the design studios.

 - The Epic Metals Corporation sponsors the EPIC Metals competition for Carnegie Mellon third-year Bachelor of Architecture students to design an innovative object utilizing metal deck systems.
-Students compete for up to three prizes – first-, second-, and third-places – that will share $2,400 in prize money.
+Students compete for up to three prizes – first, second, and third place – which share $2,400 in prize money.
 The first-place team may be invited to tour Epic Metals’ manufacturing plant in Rankin, PA.
-Prizes are considered to be taxable income.

 SoA Financial Aid Scholarships